Public Enemy Logo

 The music group with the provocative name has a socially-charged Public Enemy logo.
 It is closer to military themes than to creative or glamorous ones.
-This is evident in the militaristic font, usually used to mark crates with military attributes, and the target is located on the right.
+This is evident in the militaristic font, usually used to mark crates with military attributes, and the target is on the right.
 The emblem directly reflects the political direction of the songs.

-Public Enemy: Brand overview
+Public Enemy: Brand Overview

 Meaning and History